A Weekend in Belgrade

 Hotel Maison Royale

-This also gave us a chance to take in the atmosphere of central Belgrade festively decorated for the Christmas holiday season.
+This also gave us a chance to take in the atmosphere of central Belgrade, which was festively decorated for the Christmas holiday season.

 Christmas atmosphere in central Belgrade